Timers

 rounded up to the nearest millisecond.
 The timer is implemented in user land

-(i.e., does not use an operating system timer like timerfd
+(i.e., does not use an operating system timer like timerfd on linux).
+It uses

 a hierarchical hashed timer wheel implementation, which provides efficient